Best AI Tools for Old Photo Restoration in 2026 (Tested)

 The specific combination of CodeFormer face restoration, automatic damage repair, integrated colorization, and $4.99 one-time pricing puts it ahead of tools that do some of these things well but not all.

 Remini is the best alternative for portrait-only use without physical damage.
 Photoshop is the ceiling for those with the skills to use it.
+Newer creative AI platforms β see how Krea AI compares β are powerful for generative work but not built for historical restoration.
 Everything else fills specific niches.

 Individual Tool Comparisons